abdurrahman-s/purwadhika_capstone3/README.md

 # California Housing Price Prediction - Machine Learning Project
 ## Section 1: Introduction

-- Problem Statement: As a property company, our mission is to strike a balance between maximizing profit and maintaining high customer satisfaction for both buyers and sellers.
-To that end, we aim to build a predictive model that computes the optimal house price based on various factors such as location, house age, and more.
-This not only ensures profitable returns but also enhances customer satisfaction—a win-win scenario for all stakeholders involved.
+- Problem Statement: For this project, we will position ourself as a property company.
+As a property company, our goal is to maximize profit while maintaining high customer satisfaction for both buyers and sellers.
+One approach is by developing a model that predicts an optimal house price given certain factors such as location, house age, etc. This ensures profitable returns and customer satisfaction, a win-win scenario.

 - Goals: The objective of this project is to develop a machine learning model that predicts the median_house_value, our target variable, using various features provided in the dataset.